 Avoid choosing a spot that is directly below an air vent or fan.
 But, if it cannot be avoided, you can always buy a vent redirector, if necessary.
 We have these in all our rooms to prevent direct airflow.

 Also, choose a spot that is near an outlet.
 This is for many reasons.
 You can use the outlet to charge your phone because you’ll be spending a good amount of time there.
 An outlet is also great for placing a night light.
-This is for when you need to change a diaper in the middle of the night or working on latching at 2 am.
+This is for when you need to change a diaper in the middle of the night or working on latching or the right position at 2 am.
 Finally, if you also use your breastfeeding station to pump, you may need an outlet for your breast pump.

 Breastfeeding Station Essentials